Probate Administration Attorneys in Raleigh, NC

 For smaller estates, the law makes allowances.
-If the value of the decedent’s personal property, less liens and encumbrances, does not exceed $20,000 (or $30,000 when the surviving spouse is the sole heir), there’s a simplified probate procedure.
-It is essentially the same but should be concluded within 90 days from filing an affidavit requesting authorization to administer the estate to filing a closing affidavit showing the collection, disbursement and distribution of personal property.
+If the value of the decedent’s personal property, fewer liens and encumbrances, does not exceed $20,000 (or $30,000 when the surviving spouse is the sole heir), there’s a simplified probate procedure.
+It is essentially the same but should be concluded within 90 days from filing an affidavit requesting authorization to administer the estate to file a closing affidavit showing the collection, disbursement and distribution of personal property.

 A surviving spouse who is the sole heir can petition the court for an order of summary administration.
 This allows the spouse to proceed with the collection and distribution of the estate without the formalities of regular administration.
-However, if real estate must be sold to pay debts of the estate, summary administration may not be viable.
+However, if the real estate must be sold to pay debts of the estate, summary administration may not be viable.

 If you are considering taking on probate and estate administration for a deceased loved one’s estate without a lawyer’s assistance, ask yourself:

-- Do you have time for the probate settlement paperwork and legwork required of over the course of six months to a year?
+- Do you have time for the probate settlement paperwork and legwork required over the course of six months to a year?
 Will you be able to meet deadlines and keep records that stand up to legal scrutiny?